d2iq-shadowbq/Enterprise-DC-OS-LATEST-Install-Cheatsheet/README.md

 It is broken into three steps:

 [1.
-Prerequisites:](https://github.com/jdyver/Enterprise-DC-OS-LATEST-Install-Cheatsheet/blob/master/1%20-%20Prerequisites.md): To be installed on all nodes including Boodstrap, Master, and Agents
+Prerequisites:](https://github.com/jdyver/Enterprise-DC-OS-LATEST-Install-Cheatsheet/blob/master/1%20-%20Prerequisites.md) To be installed on all nodes including Boodstrap, Master, and Agents

-2. Bootstrap Preparation:  Prepares the installation and configuration files on the Bootstrap node.
+[2.
+Bootstrap Preparation:](https://github.com/jdyver/Enterprise-DC-OS-LATEST-Install-Cheatsheet/blob/master/2%20-%20Bootstrap%20Preparation.md) Prepares the installation and configuration files on the Bootstrap node.

-3. Install:  Deploys individual software to the nodes based on the cluster node type
+[3.
+Install:](https://github.com/jdyver/Enterprise-DC-OS-LATEST-Install-Cheatsheet/blob/master/3%20-%20Installation.md)  Deploys individual software to the nodes based on the cluster node type

 FYI - I have used these instructions with Enterprise DC/OS 1.11 as well.
 Please make note that Centos & RHEL 7.5 are not officially supported as operating systems for Enterprise DC/OS 1.11